Key Things To Know

 - Company Culture: Our finalists strive to create a healthy workplace where everyone feels welcomed.
 If they’re a Solopreneur, they set the standard in their interactions with clients and vendors.
 If they’re a small business owner, they place importance on company culture, which is reflected through a respect for work/life balance, career development opportunities, and staff empowerment.

-We understand taking part in competitions like ours requires a time commitment.
+You’re an entrepreneur and you’re busy, we get it.
 That’s why we want you to maximize the impact you receive from entering.
 Here are five tips to consider when submitting your nomination for a Small Business BC Award.

 Establish Your Objectives